This is the second in a three-part series delving into one of marketing’s most misunderstood media spaces.

 Erb, who has been quoted as saying he wouldn’t put any more money into the channel until he knows sellers’ performance is being monitored by a third party with whom he’s comfortable, told MM&M, “I have clients who want the inventory so badly that I need to figure out the best ways to go about it.”

 Indeed, despite a healthy dose of skepticism among brands, demand for the POC channel remains healthy, albeit pent-up.
 “Pharma clients love the [POC] space because they can show script lift and can match physicians by various specialties,” observed Laul.
-In addition, patients are more willing to fill a prescription after seeing healthcare advertising in the doctor’s office, research
+In addition, patients are more willing to fill a prescription after seeing healthcare advertising in the doctor’s office, research has shown.

 Yet, “The [POC] space right now is very raw,” continued Laul.
 “There’s room to, for lack of a better term, tighten things up.
 You have multiple formats in any one particular waiting room or exam room, and multiple media owners.”
 To have competing media owners with different formats in the same POC space, he said, “could turn clients off.”